 The Black Queen Cell Virus is a lethal disease affecting mostly the queen larvae or pupae.
 For many beekeepers, this is particularly worrying.
-New queen bees are raised when the honey bee colony wants to swarm, or to replace an aged queen bee.
+New queen bees are raised when the honey bee colony wants to swarm or replace an aged queen bee.
 Bees absconding from the beehive take the old queen with them or raise a new queen just before absconding.
 If the bees need a new queen bee and one cannot be raised in the beehive, it spells doom to the colony.

-Modern beekeeping has led to a rise in demand of queen bees.
-Restocking of honey bee colonies, breeding and other hive management practices require occasional changes of the queen bee in a colony.
+Modern beekeeping has led to a rise in demand for queen bees.
+Restocking of honey bee colonies, breeding, and other hive management practices require occasional changes of the queen bee in a colony.
 Some beekeepers have specialized their beekeeping operations to meet the need for queen bees by fellow beekeepers.
 These beekeepers stand to lose a lot if the queen bees they are trying to raise are continuously lost to the Black Queen Cell Virus disease.

-The ability of Black Queen Cell Virus to remain persistent in a beehive makes its control difficult.
+The ability of the Black Queen Cell Virus to remain persistent in a beehive makes its control difficult.
 Though adult bees can be infected, they are asymptomatic.
 Even the queen bee can be infected, yet show no symptoms.
 Being a viral disease makes it hard to treat, though it is easily diagnosed through a Polymerase Chain Reaction test, which can be done after a colony displays its classic symptoms.

-Beekeepers need to be able to look out for the symptoms to ensure an early detection, whereby taking control measures promptly will be more effective before the infestation becomes too heavy.
-Before embarking on a commercial apiary operation, beekeepers need to have some practical skills that will help them to detect and isolate bee infections as they manage their operations.
-Such information is available from the State Department of Agriculture, Agricultural training institutions, farmers associations and clubs all over the United States.
+Beekeepers need to be able to look out for the symptoms to ensure early detection, whereby taking control measures promptly will be more effective before the infestation becomes too heavy.
+Before embarking on a commercial apiary operation, beekeepers need to have some practical skills that will help them detect and isolate bee infections as they manage their operations.
+Such information is available from the State Department of Agriculture, Agricultural training institutions, farmers associations, and clubs all over the United States.

 Can the Black Queen Cell Virus be Controlled Successfully?

 The Black Queen Cell Virus can be controlled in most colonies if the beekeeper ensures that the colony is well fed, uses or introduces young uninfected queen bees in populous hives, and changes or rotates the combs every three to four years.
 Additionally, hives should be placed appropriately depending on the season.
-Hives should be placed in warm and sunny positions over the autumn, winter and spring periods.
+Hives should be placed in warm and sunny positions over the autumn, winter, and spring periods.
 This will help keep colonies strong and remove extra stressors to the bees.

 Every beekeeper is urged to familiarize themselves with the symptoms of the Black Queen Cell Virus.
 This is especially important to those involved in breeding queen bees.
 It is recommended that if a colony is suspected of being infected, cell starters or nucleus hives must not be used for breeding queen bees.
 They should not be sold or distributed.
 This helps in stopping the spreading of the disease through infected queen bees distributed to other hives and regions.

 If the virus is detected in a queen bee breeding operation, the beekeeper should contact their local department of agriculture.
 This is to request to send in a sample for laboratory diagnosis and ascertain the presence of the disease.
-Use the information, tips and treatment options in this article to keep your beekeeping operation free from the losses caused by the Black Queen Cell Virus disease.
+Use the information, tips, and treatment options in this article to keep your beekeeping operation free from the losses caused by the Black Queen Cell Virus disease.